Facebook launches PyTorch 1.1 with TensorBoard support

 Facebook’s PyTorch deep learning framework made its debut at F8 last year in alpha, and 1.0 made its public debut last fall.

 The alpha version of the compiler was available in version 1.0 last fall but didn’t work much faster than PyTorch’s basic mode, he said.
-The new JIT compiler was a highly-requested feature among researchers and autonomous driving model makers, Chintala said.
+The new JIT compiler was a highly requested feature among researchers and autonomous driving model makers, Chintala said.
 It also brings more Python programming language concepts to PyTorch.

-“We actually start supporting more Python concepts like decks and lists to be shipped to production so in 1.1 we’re effectively starting to build a Python to production story, which is a bit larger than a PyTorch to production story.”
+“We actually start supporting more Python concepts like decks and lists to be shipped to production, so in 1.1 we’re effectively starting to build a Python to production story, which is a bit larger than a PyTorch to production story,” he said.

 The JIT compiler is now able to determine at runtime how to generate the most efficient code.
 Chintala expects JIT compiler changes to deliver better performance for custom RNN models.

-“The problem people had was whenever they deviated from the norm, their code would be 10 times slower, because the fast version would be massive and we didn’t have high performance cuDNN kernals,” he said.
+“The problem people had was whenever they deviated from the norm, their code would be 10 times slower, because the fast version would be massive and we didn’t have high performance cuDNN kernels,” he said.

 The release of PyTorch 1.1 coincides with new training courses with Udacity and Fast.ai.
 New software modules will be introduced as part of the Fast.ai course, including